IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step01.md

 cat gene.bed
 ```

-If you want to store both gene locations in a single file, you may use the `>>` operator, which appends the output of your command to the end of an existing file.
+If you want to store results from both gene in a single file, you may use the `>>` operator, which appends the output of your command to the end of an existing file.

 ```
 grep gene-SAOUHSC_00079 SAOUHSC.bed > gene.bed